IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Plythe: Reduced crit chance

--Nerfed Crystal Comet: Increased Mana Cost, and moved later in progression
+-Nerfed Crystal Comet: Increased Mana Cost, and moved later in progression (Post new boss), removed extra crit chance

 -Nerfed Surt: now only grants more than 1 tick of On Fire! when near full charge, up to about 6 seconds of On Fire!